Sewminikangara/react-app-calculator/README.md

 # Features
-Perform basic calculations (addition, subtraction, multiplication, division) Clear the input to reset the calculator
-Responsive design for mobile and desktop views
-Display current input and result in a user-friendly interface
+01-Perform basic calculations (addition, subtraction, multiplication, division) 02-Clear the input to reset the calculator 03-Responsive design for mobile and desktop views 04-Display current input and result in a user-friendly interface

 # Technologies Used
 React,